 "How about you?
 My holosuites have some of the most entertaining programmes in the entire quadrant.
 There's plenty to interest a strapping young hu-man like yourself."

 The young man's wide eyes caught his own and once again the Ferengi was taken aback by the sensation of gazing into two ancient pools, completely at odds with the youthfulness of the body they were encased in.

 "Maybe some other time.
 Right now we're fine with just the beers, thanks," a soft voice replied.

 The bartender found it difficult to pull his gaze away from the curiously mesmerising eyes of the youth, when an amused snort from the other man pulled him from his reverie.

-"Sammy," he heard him say, "keep those puppy-eyes under control."
+"Sammy," he heard him say, "Keep those puppy-eyes under control."

 "I don't do it on purpose, Dean," was the huffed reply.